Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

 For reversible dynamics, the mapping $\bm{V}\leftrightarrow \bm{\pi}$ is bijective up to a global energy shift.
-Therefore, the same geometry can be expressed on the space of probability distributions, the (open) \textit{probability simplex}
+Therefore, the same geometry can be expressed on the space of probability distributions, the (open) probability simplex

-The metric $g_{\pi}$ on $\Delta^n$ is obtained by requiring invariance of excess power under this change of coordinates: $(\md \bm{\pi})^{\mathsf{T}}g_{\pi}(\md \bm{\pi}) = (\md \bm{V})^{\mathsf{T}}\zeta_{V}(\md \bm{V})$.
+The metric $g_{\bm{\pi}}$ on $\Delta^n$ is obtained by requiring invariance of excess power under this change of coordinates: $(\md \bm{\pi})^{\mathsf{T}}g_{\bm{\pi}}(\md \bm{\pi}) = (\md \bm{V})^{\mathsf{T}}\zeta_{\scriptscriptstyle V}(\md \bm{V})$.
 One finds that

+Just as $\zeta_{\scriptscriptstyle V}$ measures a system's resistance to changes in the energy landscape, $g_{\bm{\pi}}$ measures its resistance to changes in the equilibrium distribution.
+(To avoid notational clutter, we omit the subscripts $s$ and $\bm{\pi}$ through much of this paper.)
+The right-hand side of~\cref{eq:gMat1} can be read as the Fisher metric $D_{\bm{\pi}}^{-1}$ (the canonical information geometry of the simplex)~\cite{pistoneInformationGeometryProbability2019}, augmented by the relaxation timescales in $-\mathbb{W}^{\mathcal{D}}$; this connection has been noted previously~\cite{sivakThermodynamicMetricsOptimal2012, sawchuk_global_2026}.
+See S1A in the Supplemental Material [18] for derivations of \eqref{eq:lrworkZeta} and \eqref{eq:gMat1}.

-The simplex $\Delta^n$ for an $(n+1)$-state system is an $n$-dimensional manifold whose tangent space $\text{T}_{\bm{\pi}}\Delta^n$ is the set of all vectors orthogonal to the ones vector $\bm{1}$.
+Because total probability is conserved, the simplex $\Delta^n$ for an $(n+1)$-state system is $n$-dimensional, and the tangent space $T_{\bm{\pi}}\Delta^n$ consists of vectors whose elements sum to zero.
 An $(n+1)\times(n+1)$ representation of a metric on $\Delta^n$ is thus non-unique.
 We will say that two representations $g$ and $g'$ are \emph{equivalent} on $\Delta^n$ if they define the same length element on the tangent space, written

-Most applications consider parametric control, i.e., the equilibrium distribution depends smoothly on a low-dimensional set of control parameters $\bm{u}$ so that $\bm{\pi}_s = \bm{\pi}(\bm{u}_s)$.
-The metric~\eqref{eq:gMat1} on the probability simplex then induces a metric on the control-parameter submanifold $\tilde{\zeta}_{ij}(\bm{u}) = \sum_{x,y}g_{\bm{\pi}(\bm{u})}(x,y) \, \partial_i \pi(x) \, \partial_j\pi(y)$ \cite{sawchuk_global_2025} (note that we use subscripts to index partial-control parameters and arguments to index states).
+In practice, control is usually parametric: the equilibrium distribution depends on a lower-dimensional set of experimental parameters $\bm{u}$.
+The metric~\eqref{eq:gMat1} on the simplex naturally induces a metric on the control-parameter submanifold $\tilde{\zeta}_{ij}(\bm{u}) = \sum_{x,y}g_{\bm{\pi}(\bm{u})}(x,y) \, \partial_i \pi(x) \, \partial_j\pi(y)$~\cite{sawchuk_global_2026} (note that we use subscripts to index partial-control parameters and arguments to index states).
 Thus all results that follow apply equally to parametric control, with the same equivalence class of metrics governing dissipation.